Hunting For Collectible Cast Iron Cookware

 So, let's say you've just found a pan you've been wanting for a long time.
 And it has a tag on it with a price you're more than willing to pay.
 Or maybe more than you'd like to pay.
 Or no price tag.
 But you really want it.

-The biggest cause of buyer's remorse is a rush of adrenalin, which can blind you to flaws and cloud your judgement.
+The biggest cause of buyer's remorse is a rush of adrenalin, which can blind you to flaws and cloud your judgement, especially if the item happens to be obviously underpriced.
 So, stop.
 Take a breath.
 Exhale.
 Now, let's make sure your excitement isn't going to get the better of you.